Best security apps to defend your device in 2020 - TechEngage

 5. iAntiTheft

 Unlike the apps previously listed, iAntiTheft focusses on the physical motion of your phone.
-In doing so, it will trigger an alarm when suspicious motion is detected, such as; your earphones are unplugged, the charger is unplugged, or the phone is removed from your pocket.
-If it is you making these movements, then you can simply deactivate the alarm and carry on with your day.
+In doing so, it will trigger an alarm when suspicious movement is detected, such as; your earphones are unplugged, the charger is unplugged, or the phone is removed from your pocket.
+If it is you making these movements, then you can deactivate the alarm and carry on with your day.
 If it’s not you, then someone is in for a nasty shock.
 As “i” in the name suggests, iAntiTheft is available on Apple App Store only.

-No matter what security application you choose, there is still a small chance that you could be successfully targeted by a thief, and should this happen, you will need phone insurance measures in place to ensure that you aren’t left emptyhanded.
+No matter what security application you choose, there is still a small chance that a thief could successfully target you, and should this happen, you will need phone insurance measures in place to ensure that you aren’t left emptyhanded.
 In today’s digital climate, these can be found with a minimal cost attached and are invaluable when making a claim.